Triassic land vertebrate faunachrons: Lucas's LVFs

 Tetrapod biostratigraphy has been used for the Triassic of South Africa since 1906 and Argentina since 1966, but without much connection to global faunas.
 Starting in 1993, New Mexico Museum of Natural History and Science paleontologist Spencer G. Lucas and his colleagues began to define tetrapod biostratigraphy intervals in the Triassic of China and eastern and western North America.
 These named biostratigraphic intervals were inspired by the Land Mammal Age (LMA) system already in use for Cenozoic faunal assemblages.

 Triassic tetrapod biozones, under the term "land vertebrate faunachrons" (LVFs) were formalized on a global level by Lucas in 1998.
 They were diagnosed by a primary index fossil (a particular genus of widespread time-constrained tetrapod) and characterized by a faunal type assemblage (distinguishing collection of taxa) from a fossiliferous geological formation.
 Together, the defining index fossil and assemblage could be used to correlate fossil assemblages worldwide.
 Updates to this system have been published continuously for Triassic LVFs, which remain a heavily-discussed topic in the study of Triassic chronology.
 Lucas has also defined LVFs for the Permian, Jurassic, and Carboniferous, though these are not as widely used as his Triassic LVFs.

 Later authors characterized Lucas's LVFs as "interval eubiochrons".
 This means that they correspond to a segment of time (and strata) between two paleobiological events: the first appearance datum (FAD) of one index taxon and the FAD of another.
 A first appearance datum is a point in the geological record with the earliest known fossil of a given animal, which can estimate when that animal speciates or evolves into existence.
 As an example, the Lootsbergian LVF is defined as the period of time between the FAD (estimated speciation) of Lystrosaurus and the FAD (estimated speciation) of Cynognathus.
 Some taxa which are index fossils for one stage may persist into a later stage.

 List of Triassic LVFs

+LVFs of the Triassic Period from youngest to oldest: